shreyas-girjapure/BasicProgrammingNotes/MathematicalNotes.md

             So some how we need to only check till the Squareroot of N.
             Example : root of 12 = 3
             We check only till 3.

+        Note : WHY we check till root N
+            Ans :
+            consider number 12
+            it has pairs of
+            1-12 , 2 - 6 , 3-4
+            and if we start calculating pairs from 4 we get 4-3 , 6-2,12-1

+            which means after root of n the other number starts declining

+            example :
+            36
+            6 * 6 = 36

+            1 * 36 = 36
+            2 * 18 = 36
+            3 * 12 = 36
+            4 * 9 = 36
+            6 * 6 = 36
+            9 * 6 = 36

+            we start repeating after root of N

+            so to check if the extra pair exists we check only till root of N

+            if there is one more number which can form a pair we return false;

 Code :